lsc31/boulder_county_crash/README.md

       Similarly, the X features for LA county ["Temperature(F)","Hour","City","Start_Lat","Start_Lng","Humidity(%)","Pressure(in)","Visibility(mi)","Weather_Condition","Junction","Sunrise_Sunset","Traffic_Signal","Crossing","Severity"] are trained against Y feature Severity indicating the severity of the traffic impact. see the results in Results/feature_imp_la.png.
       Heatmaps for the two counties are plotted to understand which features are highly correlated.
 (Results/heatmap_bo.png and Results/heatmap_la.png)

+III.
+Geo-spatial analysis of accident data in Boulder county  :
+Accident_Analysis_on_GMaps.ipynb
+1. Which street has highest accidents in Boulder county?
+    We have plotted accident data on the map of Boulder county.
+It displays the street where accidents have happened.
+    Results: Results/accidents_streets.png

+2. Which street has highest no. of pedestrian accidents?
+We have plotted pedestrian accident data on the map of Boulder county.
+It displays the street where pedestrian accidents have happened.
+    Results: Results/pedestrian_accidents.png

+3.Which street has highest no. of bicycle accidents?
+We have plotted bicycle accident data on the map of Boulder county.
+It displays the street where bicycle accidents have happened.
+    Results: Results/bicycle_accidents.png

+4. Severity Analysis of Accidents
+We have plotted accident data with each point having color based on the category of severity.
+There are three categories Property damage only, injured and fatal.
+Results: severity_analysis.png

+5.Fatality Analysis on Boulder County
+We have plotted fatal accident data where each point has color assigned based on the no. of fatalities it caused.
+Results: fatality_analysis.png

+6. Accidents on corridor of Boulder county
+We plotted accident data that happened on the corriders of the Boulder county.
+Each data point has different color based on the corridor.
+Results: accidents_corridors.png